Sayan-Skilhunter/go-api/README.md

 # go-api

-For Posting data to API the format would :
+For Posting data to API the format would be :

 {
-  "data" : "Any string you want to pass"
+  "data" : Any string you want to pass"
 }